 Flexible Curve Versus a French Curve

 A flexible curve ruler is not the same as a "French" curve, which has permanently shaped curves.
 The flexible curve can be shaped to any curve within a range permitted by the material it is made from.
-Most flexible drafting curves will not curve to a diameter below 2 inches (5 cm).
+Most flexible drafting curves will not curve to a diameter below t2 inches.

 What Size Flexible Curve You Need

 The length of flexible curve ruler you use should be determined by the length and type of curves you need to repeat.
-A 12 inch (30cm) flexible curve can be laid out to make a roughly 5 1/2 inch (14 cm) tall arched door in dollhouse scale.
+A 12-inch flexible curve can be laid out to make a roughly 5 1/2 inch tall arched door in dollhouse scale.
 For projects which need higher or wider curves, you would need a longer curve.
-18 - 24 inches (45 - 60 cm) is a useful size for most modeling and craft projects.
+The 24-inch size is useful for most modeling and craft projects.

 Price and Availability